Farm Fresh, Free Range Duck Eggs from Johann's Garden

 I sometimes manage to get SOME of my ducks to lay their eggs in nest boxes which helps keep them cleaner, but the reality of ducks is that they like to lay their eggs on the ground, often even dug into the ground a little.
 This means the eggs tend to get dirty despite being gathered fresh every morning.
 I'm sure everyone has heard that if you leave your eggs unwashed, you can keep them on your counter without refrigeration where they can last for a couple weeks.
 However, my thought is why not wash them and keep them in the fridge where they can still be fresh even up to a couple of months?
 Aside from that, egg shells are filled with tiny pores and although unwashed eggs do have a protective mucosal layer which helps form a protective seal, it's no match for the grime which can cover duck eggs.
 Trust me, if you leave them unwashed, the smell and flavor of duck poop infused dirt will soak right into your eggs and lead to a less than satisfactory eating experience!
 I've found that a gentle washing with warm water is quite sufficient to ensure my eggs head out the door in top condition for eating.

-Because egg laying ducks (and even chickens for that matter) need to take breaks sometimes, the actually quantities of eggs I have available do fluctuate throughout the year.
+Because egg laying ducks (and even chickens for that matter) need to take breaks sometimes, the actual quantities of eggs I have available do fluctuate throughout the year.
 While I do my best to keep production as consistent as possible (futile though it may be), it's never a bad idea to email or text me in advance to confirm quantities available (you can use the contact info from my nursery website).

 Pricing: